 The church was built of bricks and erratic stones from which a high foundation was made.
 Originally, this small building consisted of a nave on a rectangular plan and a narrower, also four-sided chancel on the eastern side.
 The nave, reinforced from the outside with irregularly spaced buttresses, received dimensions of 11.4 x 10.1 meters, and the chancel was 6.3 x 6.8 meters.
 In the late Middle Ages, a sacristy was added on the north side, and the chancel was raised rather unusually.
+From the west, a slender tower was originally adjacent to the nave, for which a tooth of the wall was created.
 The entrance to the church led only to the nave, through the portals in the north and south walls.
-The interior lighting was provided by narrow, pointed windows with splayed on both sides.
-Those in the east façade of the chancel were higher than the openings in the nave.
+The interior lighting was provided by narrow, pointed, splayed on both sides windows.
+Those in the nave were pierced higher than in the chancel.

 The church in the Stare Miasto (now part of the Namysłów) is today a picturesque building that has retained the early Gothic shape with many original architectural details (windows, portals), and also boasts a very unusual appearance of the eastern part, raised in the Gothic period.
 The early modern transformations mainly affected the interior design and the upper window of the southern facade of the chancel.

 Atlas historyczny miast polskich.
 Tom IV Śląsk, red.
 R.Czaja, M.Młynarska-Kaletynowa, R.Eysmontt, zeszyt 11 Namysłów, Wrocław 2015.

 Katalog zabytków sztuki w Polsce, t.
 VII, województwo opolskie, zeszyt 7, powiat namysłowski, red.
 M.Kornecki, T.Chrzanowski, Warszawa 1965.